wessenstam/server-cloud_suite_partner/Cloud_Suite/lab1/lab1.rst

    .. figure:: images/lab-016.png

 #.
-After the connector has been configured successfully and registered with the Centrify Identity Platform, Click **Finish**
+After the connector has been configured successfully and registered with the CIP, Click **Finish**
 #.
 The *Centrify Connector Control Panel* will be displayed indicating the current status and connection with the Centrify Identity Platform.
-You can **close** the Control Panel and return to the Centrify Identity Platform
+You can **close** the Control Panel and return to the CIP
 #.
-Close the Centrify Connector Download window and refresh the Centrify Identity Platform.
+Close the Centrify Connector Download window and refresh the Centrify portal.
 The Centrify Connector (*apps-server.greensafe.lab*) should be displayed as an available connector

    .. figure:: images/lab-017.png